yugabyte/platform-go-client/docs/AlertsApi.md

 > []AlertChannelTemplatesExtWithDefaultValues ListAlertChannelTemplates(ctx, cUUID).Execute()

+WARNING: This is a preview API that could change.
 List all alert channel templates

 ### Example